cshuptrine/nyckle-website-new/_posts/2022-12-30-how-reddit-could-use-auto-moderation-for-r-earthporn.md

 title: How Reddit Could Use Machine Learning to Better Moderate Subreddits
 date: 2022-12-30
 author: dan
-seo_title: Automated Content Moderation of r/EarthPorn
 summary: "Subreddit moderators don’t have an easy job.
 We experimented to see how Reddit could use to Nyckel to moderate r/EarthPorn images quickly and effectively. "
-seo_description: Could online communities like Reddit use machine learning instead of human moderators for content moderation?
+description: Could online communities like Reddit use machine learning instead of human moderators for content moderation?
 We experimented with Nyckel's image classifier.
-og_image: /blog/images/moderating-earthporn-hero.jpg
+image: /blog/images/moderating-earthporn-hero.webp
-og_image_alt: r/EarthPorn example
+image_alt: r/EarthPorn example
 ---

 Subreddit moderators don’t have an easy job.
 These are the hard-working people who lock down comments when they’re getting overly contentious, block NSFW content, and reject posts for straying from community guidelines, like a fence striking its way across the landscape in a picture posted in [r/EarthPorn](https://www.reddit.com/r/EarthPorn).